 Christmas Dinner #3 – More Christmas/Holiday Ideas & Recipes

 Don’t feel lost.
 I never had a blog post for Christmas Dinner #1 or #2.
-The first dinner was a Christmas banquet at The Radisson in Richmond, and come to think, I actually did blog about Christmas dinner #2!
-This was the Jazzed Up Christmas High Tea at Tracycakes Bakery Cafe followed by dinner at Giraffe Restaurant in White Rock.
+The first dinner was a Christmas banquet at The Radisson in Richmond, but now that I think I actually did blog about Christmas dinner #2!
+It was the Jazzed Up Christmas High Tea at Tracycakes Bakery Cafe followed by dinner at Giraffe Restaurant in White Rock.
 So now I’m at Christmas dinner #3 or would that be #4?
-Anyways this round was a potluck with some friends.
-An incredibly random one for that matter.
+Anyway this round was a potluck with some friends – an incredibly random one for that matter.
 Everyone took a category: appetizer, protein, starch, vegetable, and dessert.
 I was dessert… so fitting right?

 On the table:

-Croquettas!
-I LOVE croquettas.
+Croquetas!
+I LOVE croquetas.
 These ones had ham in them.
 I’ve actually made them for a Christmas appetizer a couple years ago too.

 1. Make a bechamel sauce with flour, butter and cream or milk.
 Add salt and pepper.

-2. Add some shredded chicken.
-Mixture should be smooth and almost like mashed potatoes.
+2. Add some shredded chicken or ham.
+Mixture should be smooth and almost like creamy mashed potatoes.

 3. Spread into a flat layer on a plate.
 Set aside to cool.

-4. Roll into mini logs, dip into breadcrumbs, beaten eggs, and breadcrumbs.
+4. Roll into mini logs, dip into breadcrumbs, beaten eggs, and breadcrumbs again.

-5. Refrigerate for 30 minutes.
+5. Refrigerate for 30 minutes or overnight.
 Pan fry until golden brown and serve.

 Malaysian Sweet Sticky Rice with Kaya

-Talk about random right?
+Talk about random potluck right?
 So awesome!
+Love having friends from everywhere.
 This is a Malaysian appetizer that can also be eaten as a dessert.
 It’s a sweet sticky rice rolled into banana leaves and it’s steamed before serving.
 It’s topped with Kaya spread, which is a coconut jam made with coconut, egg yolks and sugar.
 You can find Kaya at T&T Supermarket.

 Spinach & Feta Quiche – This was the “vegetable dish”.
 Yup, we’re a group of eaters.
-Although the same person brought bacon wrapped shrimp as the protein last year… lol
+Although it was the same person who brought bacon wrapped shrimp as the “protein” last year… lol (I’m surprised we invited her again =p)

 Mini Chicken Pot Pies!
 She used bacon in the recipe.
 Chicken + Bacon = job well done!